Growth Trends for Related Jobs

 There are generally no educational requirements for singers, particularly if one possesses a high level of natural talent.
 However, those who wish to train in the craft should start as early as possible.
 Many schools offer music classes such as show choir and concert choir.
 From there, an education in music from an undergraduate university is a good next step.
 Many successful singers take their education further by attending graduate school and receiving a Master's of Music in vocal performance.

 According to Payscale.com, the average singer working in the United States earns an annual base salary of $35,362.
-The United States Bureau of Labor Statistics reports the industry as a whole should see an increase in its workforce of approximately 10 percent by 2016.
+The United States Bureau of Labor Statistics reports the industry as a whole should see an increase in its workforce of approximately 11 percent between 2020 and 2030.